AminatRazaq/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that creates an alias
 A script that prints hello user, where user is the current Linux user Add /action to the PATH
+Create a script that counts the number of directories in the PATH